Moselle holiday in the holiday region of Cochem

 Castle tour in the Reichsburg from Cochem

-The Reichsburg can be reached via a slight climb.
+The Reichsburg can be reached via an easy climb.
 Several paths lead to the castle complex, all of which are very well signposted.
-The most beautiful is the way over the "Tummelchen" (isn't that street name incredibly cute?), an old burial mound, with its "sugar tower", which once served to guard the city limits and still stands on the remains of the historic city wall.
-Even the way to the castle offers overwhelming views.
+The most beautiful route is via the “Tummelchen” (Isn’t this street name incredibly cute?), an old burial mound with its “sugar tower”, which once served to guard the city limits and still stands today on the remains of the historic city wall.
+The path to the castle itself offers overwhelming views.

 The Reichsburg is definitely one of the most beautiful castles I have ever visited.
 The extensive castle complex invites you to take a relaxing stroll and offers wonderful photo opportunities.
 You can let your gaze wander over the Moselle from several vantage points.
 If you want to learn more about the history of the castle and the Ravené family, you can take part in a guided tour of the castle.
 In the meantime, I have taken part in many castle tours and have often been disappointed by the sometimes hasty or listless tours.
 However, I was very positively surprised by the castle tour in Cochem.
 As a visitor, you can find out a lot of historical background and interesting details and marvel at the unique chambers.
 For example, do you see the rugs on the table in this picture?
 This type of table decoration used to be a sign of prosperity and wealth.